HesselM/rpicross_notes/02-network.md

     XCS~$ sudo nano /home/pi/rpi/mnt/etc/wpa_supplicant/wpa_supplicant.conf
     ```

     Add the required credentials.
 In this example, the order equals the connection order.
-So initially `network1` is tried for setting up a connection, after which, when failing/not available, `network2` is tested.
+So initially `network1` is tried for setting up a connection, when failing, `network2` is tested.
     ```
     network={
       ssid="<network1>"